 As a child I had a natural interest in healing.
 In high school I started emergency medical training, and when I turned eighteen I received my first medical license as a Nevada EMT.
-I worked on an ambulance, in a emerency room, and in Nevada state parks on my summer college breaks.
+I worked on an ambulance, in an emerency room, and in Nevada state parks on my summer college breaks.
 At some point I realized I wanted do more than emergency care, and symptom managment.
 During that time I went to Seattle Pacific University, and earned degrees in Psychology and Anthropology.
 After graduation, I sold my car and bought a one-way plane ticket to Japan.
-In Kumamoto, Japan I spent four years studying healing and martial arts.
+I spent four years studying healing and martial arts in Kumamoto, Japan.
 I obtained black belts in Aikido, and Heiho Nitenichiryu (the double sword style of Miyamoto Musashi).
 After a shoulder injury, I was introduced to the Japanese healing arts.
 It fascinated me.
 I took up study with a local master.
 Upon my return to the United States I sought out more training in Asian Medicine.
-I found Northwest Institute of Acupuncture and Oriental Medicine (NIAOM) in Seatlle, and graduated with a Masters in Acupuncture, and a Qigong certificate.
+I found Northwest Institute of Acupuncture and Oriental Medicine (NIAOM) in Seatlle, and graduated with a Masters in Acupuncture, Japanese Acupuncture certificate, and a Qigong certificate.
 Years later I advanced my training with a Doctorate at American College of Traditional Chinese Medicine specializing in Women’s Health and Pain Management.
 Which included working in several hospitals, and clinics in Japan, China, and the USA.